PATEL96/SangamTechFest/README.md

 Publishes the app on the Web\
 Open [https://patel96.github.io/SangamTechFest/](https://patel96.github.io/SangamTechFest/) to view it in your browser.

-Run the Same Script deploy any Updates for the Website\
+Run the Same Script deploy any Updates for the Website.

 ### `npm test`